 No, Best Friends still will continue to help kittens from the shelter system.
 We took in 1,000 more kittens this year under our new foster community-based model, we will continue to grow that number into the new year.

 Will we still need volunteer help with kittens?

 Yes!
 We will still have the need to have volunteers help with feeding kittens on site, cleaning, and foster support.
 Volunteers are essential to our success.

 Will this merger limit the number of animals you can save?

 No, in fact, we feel like we will be able to save more animals by having our team and resources at one location.
 Our foster network is an integral part of why we were able to increase our lifesaving in 2020, and we will continue to grow that program in 2021.

 Where will all the animals go?
 Where will all our supplies go?

-We will be reconfiguring our current space at the Lifesaving Center to house animals as needed, however we will continue to rely on the support of our amazing foster network, where most of our animals are.
+We have configured our current space at the Lifesaving Center to house animals as needed, however we will continue to rely on the support of our amazing foster network, where most of our animals are.